ujihisa/okta-scim-beta/README.md

     Management Software system.
 -   A direct change of a profile attribute in Okta for a local user.

-Below is an example written in Python/Flask that demonstrates how to handle account profile updates:
+Below is how the sample application handles account profile updates:

     @app.route("/scim/v2/Users/<user_id>", methods=['PUT'])
     def users_put(user_id):